 7.3.2.
 An approved deferral or leave of absence will not extend the time limits of the scholarship.
 The scholarship may only be used for academic terms that begin within five years after the recipient’s high school graduation date.

 8.1.
-Recipients who elect to attend a credit granting institution may transfer to another credit granting institution and retain the scholarship award.
+Recipients may transfer to another eligible institution and retain the scholarship award.
 Recipients are responsible to inform the Office of the Commissioner of their intent to transfer.
 The Office of the Commissioner shall coordinate the transfer of scholarship funds and information.

 R609-9 Scholarship Determinations and Appeals